 Chapel concerts are held in the summer and are free for the public.
-When you’re finished listening to music anywhere in Hyde Park, you should explore this incredible neighborhood.
-Find out why so many artists and Nobel Prize winners have called it home.
+You should explore this incredible neighborhood when you’re finished listening to music anywhere in Hyde Park.
+Find out why many artists and Nobel Prize winners have called it home.

 Address: 600 E Grand Ave, Chicago, IL 60611

 Navy Pier is a stunning landmark along the lake In Chicago.
 It’s a great place to visit for tourists and offers a wonderful view of the city’s skyline.
-This 3300-foot pier juts out into Lake Michigan and features an array of activities such as carnival rides, fireworks shows, boat tours, and sightseeing cruises.
+This 3300-foot pier juts into Lake Michigan and features various activities such as carnival rides, fireworks shows, boat tours, and sightseeing cruises.

 There are also many cultural programs available at Navy Pier, as well as amazing food options, making it one of the most fun things to do in Chicago with kids.
-If you want something even more exciting, take a spin on the Centennial Wheel for panoramic views of downtown Chicago.
-There are plenty of attractions for both children and adults, as well as delicious food choices.
+If you want something even more exciting, ride the Centennial Wheel for panoramic views of downtown Chicago.
+There are plenty of attractions for children and adults, as well as delicious food choices.